stephencweiss/stephencharlesweiss.com/content/blog/2019-06-27/react-error-loading-happy-pattern.md

 # Conclusion

 What I like about this is how easy it is to understand what’s happening and the absence of any if / else blocks or ternary logic in the return block.
-While it does “violate” the Single Return Statement law, this feels to me like an appropriate early escape.
+While it does "violate" the Single Return Statement law, this feels to me like an appropriate early escape.

 That was actually my approach _before_ I’d found this pattern, and while it works, it doesn’t make it any easier for the next person coming along to understand what’s going on — and arguably, it’s much more difficult.